DavidArenburg/Coursera/README.md

 # Coursera

-My summaries of Coursera Courses I've took
+My summaries of the Coursera Courses I've took